Joojo-Pressure/Portfolio_Projects/README.md

 # Portfolio_Projects

 This is my first attempt at a SQL project, and I'm glad I've been able to finally put it together.
+I had some inspiration from Alex The Analysist's youtube channel.

 This a data exploration project with COVID 19 data from https://ourworldindata.org/covid-deaths.